memfault/interrupt/_drafts/2024-02-22-connectivity-metrics.md

 ### Metrics

-The tool for gathering connectivity insights is metrics.
+The best tool for gathering connectivity insights is metrics.
 Collecting data using counters, timers, and gauge metrics allows you to measure various aspects of connectivity performance, such as packet loss rates, latency, and throughput across your fleet.
-We have a previous post detailing how to [implement heartbeat metrics]({% post_url 2020-09-02-device-heartbeat-metrics %}), or check out the [Memfault SDK](https://docs.memfault.com/docs/mcu/metrics-api) for our specific implementation.
+We have a previous post detailing how to [implement heartbeat metrics]({% post_url 2020-09-02-device-heartbeat-metrics %}) or check out the [Memfault SDK](https://docs.memfault.com/docs/mcu/metrics-api) for our specific implementation.

 What makes metrics so powerful is using them at any level of detail for your fleet.
 Use metrics for an individual device for views into operation.
 Pair this with logs for additional context on the metric values gathered.
 This zoomed-in view is excellent, especially for correlating with other events, for instance, fault handling or reboots!